wrode/Blog/_posts/2016-08-19-Smart contracts.md

 There.

 Different sets of enchanted documents can have different rules.
-The original set of enchanted documents (blockchain) was called Bitcoin.
+The original set of enchanted documents (blockchain) is called Bitcoin.
 The Bitcoin magic rules are as follows (super oversimplified, please do not kill me Bitcoiners):

 - Each enchanted document contains a list of all accounts and balances.
 - People own accounts, and send their own bitcoins to other peoples accounts.